Want the perfect workout program?Take Quiz

 Now, let’s look at this from a more thorough perspective.

 If you are doing chest specific workouts, then you can should do them once or twice a week.
+We recommend these at homome chest workouts, which include a bodyweight-only plan and one with dumbbells.
 This is because your entire workout is focused on your chest and the associated pushing muscles, so they should be exhausted by the end of the workout and in need of recovery, which can take a day or two.
 Other workouts during the week will be back (and the associated pulling muscles) and lower body.
 So that means you can do chest every three to four days.
 Remember, you want to train your body equally, so you can’t just do chest workouts.

 If you do full body workouts, then you could train your chest every workout, with one to three exercises, depending on the volume of your workout.
 This is because your chest muscles will likely not need a long recovery as you are not completely taxing them like you would with a chest only workout.